nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `addward name/NAME [c/CAPACITY]​`

-- The ward name is represented as an uppercase alphabet followed by 2 digits.
+- The ward name is represented as an alphanumeric string.
 E.g `A01`.
 - The capacity is a positive integer.
 E.g `50`.

 <!-- EXAMPLE OF TIP -->